FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 ## Implementation

-Everyone seems to love [PyTorch] for it's beautiful API and I totally consent.
+Everyone seems to love [PyTorch] for it's beautiful API and I totally agree.
 For me its beauty lies in its simplicity.
 Every elementary building block of a neural network like a linear transformation is called a *Module* in PyTorch.
 A Module is just a class that inherits from `Module` and implements a `forward` method that does the transformation with the help of tensor operations.
 A more complex neural network is again just a `Module` and uses the [composition principle] to compose its functionality from simpler modules.
-Therefore, in my humble opinion, PyTorch found a much nicer concept of combining low-level tensor operations with the high level composition of layers compared to core [TensorFlow] vs. [Keras] where you are either stuck on the level of low-level tensor operations or the composition of layers.
+Therefore, in my humble opinion, PyTorch found a much nicer concept of combining low-level tensor operations with the high level composition of layers compared to core [TensorFlow] and [Keras] where you are either stuck on the level of low-level tensor operations or the composition of layers.

 For our task, we gonna need an `mLSTM` module and luckily PyTorch provides `RNNBase`, a base class for custom RNNs.
 So all we have to do is to write a module that inherits from `RNNBase`, defines additional parameters and implements